arcionlabs/arcion-docs/content/docs/targets/target-setup/Rockset.md

 ---

 # Destination Rockset
-Rockset can use Arcion's CDC (Change Data Capture) formats to ingest data from sources like Amazon S3 and Kafka.
+Rockset can use Arcion's Change Data Capture (CDC) formats to ingest data from sources like Amazon S3 and Kafka.
 Arcion-Rockset integration allows you to leverage Arcion's fast CDC capabilities to effectively bring CDC data from source into Rockset.

 ## Overview
 Arcion uses [efficient CDC formats]({{< ref "docs/references/cdc-format" >}}) to replicate data from any database to S3 and Kafka.
 To simplify bringing CDC data into Rockset, Rockset has added support for Arcion CDC formats through [CDC templates](https://rockset.com/docs/cdc/#cdc-transformation-templates).
 This allows you to quickly move CDC data into Rockset's managed data sources S3 and Kafka.